rfo909/RForth/ForthTutorial.md

 ### Simple (the real reason?)

-The simple answer it that it was *fun* doing it this way, and got me up to speed programming both the assembly language and programming *in* the assembly language pretty fast.
+The simple answer is that it was *fun* doing it this way, and got me up to speed programming both the assembly language and programming *in* the assembly language pretty fast.
 I created an assembler and an interpreter in a scripting language (which I wrote myself).
 It allows me to step through code, inspect simulated memory, set break points etc.